 Suppose there is a PA and Assumption PAF holds.
 Let S be the set of all pure strategy profiles.
-Let $\Pi: S \to [0, 1]$ be the decision quality.
+Let $\Pi: S \to [0,1]$ be the decision quality.
 Let $S^{max} \subset S$ be the set of all strategy profiles that maximize $\Pi$ .
 As S is finite, $S^{max}$ is non-empty.

 A player's strategy is called minimal if the voting strategy conditions on all pieces of information that are acquired.
-For instance, consider information-acquisition strategy Subscribe-InvestIFF against: When an own signal has been acquired after vote recommendation against, the voting behavior must differ between signal realization a and signal
+For instance, consider information-acquisition strategy Subscribe-InvestIFF against: When an own signal has been acquired after vote recommendation against, the voting behavior must differ between signal realization a and signal realization b to be part of a minimal strategy.
+Observe that for any strategy that is not minimal, the voting behavior can be mimicked by a strategy with lower costs, saving c or f or both.
+A strategy profile(!) is called minimal if all players' strategies are minimal and if any player's reduction of information acquisition (not subscribing and/or not acquiring an

-&lt;sup>36We are particularly thankful to Maximilan Janisch and Thomas Lehéricy who suggested this proof idea for this proposition.
+&lt;sup>40We are particularly thankful to Maximilan Janisch and Thomas Lehéricy who suggested this proof idea for this proposition.
 Interestingly, it can be applied to asymmetric equilibria, but not to symmetric equilibria.
 The reason is that when studying symmetric equilibria, the space under consideration changes because deviations to strategies that thus form an asymmetric strategy profile are admitted.
 An alternative proof approach would consider our game as a game with a potential function in the sense of (Monderer and Shapley, 1996).

-&lt;sup>37Then there are 16 strategies for each shareholder.
+&lt;sup>41Then there are 16 strategies for each shareholder.
 We restrict attention to pure strategies.